MilenaSilveira/MyRegex-Tutorial/gist-template.md

 Modifies search parameters.

 ```
-i It makes the search case sensitive.
+i - It makes the search case sensitive.
-g It makes the search find all matches, not only one result.
+g - It makes the search find all matches, not only one result.
-m It is used for multiline mode search.
+m - It is used for multiline mode search.
-u Enables unicode support.
+u - Enables unicode support.
-y Enables sticky mode.
+y - Enables sticky mode.

 ```

 ### Character Escapes

+To match a character with it's original meaning we use a backslash ( \ ) before the character.

 ## Author